-For additional information about Ethernet protocols, refer to your Ethernet documentation.
+For additional information about Ethernet protocols, refer to the Ethernet documentation.

-Wake on LAN Feature
+Wake on LAN feature

 : The Wake on LAN feature is built into the Ethernet controller.
-To enable this feature, you must install the appropriate software in your server.
-See your Ethernet documentation for additional information about Wake on LAN operation.
+To enable this feature, you must install the appropriate software in the server.
+See the Ethernet documentation for additional information about Wake on LAN operation.